-Coming up with activities for kids at home when you’re trying to work can be a struggle, especially when they get a little older.
+Coming up with ideas to keep kids busy at home when you’re trying to work can be a struggle, especially when they get a little older.
 They’re past toddler and preschool age, but they aren’t quite a tween or teen just yet.
 Kids at this age will need more complex plans to keep them busy.
 A few activities you can give your child are:

 - Have a Scavenger Hunt – Create a list of items that you’ve hidden around the house for your kid to find.
 Items can range from everyday household objects like TV remotes or kitchen tools, and hunts can incorporate more complex clues with codes or riddles to solve.

 - Create an Indoor Campsite – Space the furniture out in the living room and set up a tent.
 Toss in some comfy pillows and cozy blankets to create a warm, snuggly vibe.
 To make it feel like real camping, give the kids a couple of flashlights, stuffed animals, and binoculars.